fcancelinha/fcancelinha/README.md

 + Hello there 👋
 + I like elegant simple solutions to problems.
-+ You might catch me sailing or surfing when I'm not programming ~ I'm currently focused in GO, COBOL and Cybersecurity 🌴 ~ I enjoy func programming and distributed systems 🌊
++ You might catch me sailing or surfing when I'm not programming ~ I'm currently focused in GO, Scala and Cybersecurity 🌴 ~ I enjoy working with distributed systems 🌊
-~ Recently I've been learning how to work with low-level systems.
+~ Recently I've been learning how to make more use of bitwise operations.
-~ Currently reading "Black Hat Go" && "Test Driven Development in Go"
+~ Currently reading "Test Driven Development in Go"
 - I'll try to convert you to the cult of (neo)vim.
 - speaking of which, can you try my ***northern*** colorcheme ?
 @@ working on distributed systems and cloud computing with GO 👨‍💻  @@